ibm-cloud-docs/containers/cs_cluster_plan_network.md

 </br>

-### Worker-to-master and user-to-master communication
+### Worker-to-master and user-to-master communication: Service endpoints
 {: #workeruser-master}

 A communication channel must be set up so that worker nodes can establish a connection to the Kubernetes master.
 You can allow your worker nodes and Kubernetes master to communicate by enabling the public service endpoint only, public and private service endpoints, or the private service endpoint only.